oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

 template can be used to generate a complete representation of the system under management.

-### 5.1.3 Type Derivation, Augmentation, and Refinement <a name=type-derivation,-augmentation,-and-refinement></a>
+### 5.1.3 Type Derivation, Augmentation, and Refinement

 The TOSCA type system supports *inheritance* which means that types can be derived from a parent type.
 A parent type can in turn be derived from its own parent type.
 There is no limit to the depth of a chain of derivations.
 Inheritance is a useful feature in support of abstraction.
-For example, base node types can be used to define generic components without specifying technology or vendor-specific details about those components.
-Concrete derived node types can the be used to define technology-specific or vendor-specific specializations of the generic types.
+For example, base node types can be used to define abstract components without specifying technology or vendor-specific details about those components.
+Concrete derived node types can the be used to define technology-specific or vendor-specific specializations of the abstract types.

 The TOSCA specification includes *type derivation rules* that describe which keyname definitions are inherited from the parent type and which